youyupei/LongBench_workflow/README.md

 - `output_path` — where results are written
 - `subsample_read_n` — optional; triggers the subsampling rules if set

-Software not managed by conda (SQANTI3, minimap2, kallisto, bustools, demuxlet) is pointed to by absolute paths under the `software:` block in `config.yaml`.
+Software not managed by conda (SQANTI3, minimap2, kallisto, bustools) is pointed to by absolute paths under the `software:` block in `config.yaml`.

 ---